It’s panic stations! I need to make a claim. What do I do?

-If you’re a web professional such as a web designer, developer, graphic designer, illustrator or consultant, yes we can!
+If you’re a freelancer such as a web or graphic designer, developer, illustrator, photographer, marketer, copywriter or consultant, yes we can!
 We’ve tailored our service and product selection to these unique few so that we can offer as personal a service as possible.
 If you’re not sure if we can help you, drop us a line and we’ll let you know.

 What is business insurance?
 Do I need it?

 Business insurance is, in a nutshell, business-related peace of mind.
 Think of it as protecting all the wheels, cogs, nuts and bolts of your livelihood.